Gaius Marius Victorinus: Works

 After finishing this series of works (begun probably in late 357), he turned his hand to writing commentaries on the Pauline Epistles, the first in Latin.
 Although it seems from internal references that he wrote commentaries on Romans and the Corinthians letters as well, all that remains are works, with some lacunae, on Galatians, Ephesians, and Philippians (the comments from the first 16 verses of this latter are missing).

 We are fairly well informed on his previous works, mostly texts for his teaching areas of grammar and rhetoric.
 His most important works from the standpoint of the history of philosophy were translations of Platonist authors (Plotinus and Porphyry at least), which are unfortunately lost.
 They greatly moved Augustine and set him on a road of creating a careful synthesis of Christianity and Neoplatonism that was very influential.
 Victorinus wrote a brief treatise De Definitionibus (On Definitions), which lists and discusses various types of definitions used by rhetoricians and philosophers; he recommends the substantial definitions preferred by the latter (prior to the late 19th century, this work was ascribed to Boethius).
 Victorinus' manual of prosody, in four books, taken almost literally from the work of Aphthonius, still exists.
 His commentary on Cicero's De Inventione is very diffuse.
 It incorporates many paraphrases to enable students to understand Cicero's text, along with philosophical explanations and digressions that reflect its Neoplatonist character.

 He retained his Neoplatonic philosophy after becoming Christian, and in Liber de generatione divini Verbi, he argues that God is above Being, and thus it can be said that He is not.
 Victorinus noted, "Since God is the cause of Being, it can be said in a certain sense, that God truly is (vere ων), but this expression merely means that Being is in God as an effect is in an eminent cause, which contains it though being superior to it."
 As well, Victorinus' Adversus Arium books ("Against Arius") would prove influential in blending Neo-Platonism and Christianity in the Latin West.

 For medieval authors, Victorinus' works became important to students of the Scholastic movement.
-Later, they were widely exploited by Claudius of Turin at the beginning of the 9th century, by Haimo of Auxerre around 850 and by Atto of Vercelli around 920.
+Later, they were widely used by Claudius of Turin at the beginning of the 9th century, by Haimo of Auxerre around 850 and by Atto of Vercelli around 920.

 Sister Mary T. Clark has identified the following works attributed to Victorinus: